 If your assignment does not require you to use a specific database, then, you can use our time-saving, Snow College Database Search on the main library website.
 The database search finds articles, electronic and print books, and even streaming video from over 50 of our databases all at once. (how to Find Scholarly Sources video tutorial)

 Choose Databases for Your Topic

 If you need peer-reviewed, academic articles for your assignment and your topic is a health related topic, you won't want to spend your time searching in an engineering database.
 Instead, you would want to use a database that has a lot of peer-reviewed articles related to health.

-The A-Z list of Databases has information about all the databases the library subscribes to.
-You will find descriptions of what is in each database, as well as links to each database.
-If you already know that your teacher wants you to use a certain database, like Academic Search Ultimate, you will find the link to that database on our A-Z list.
+The A-Z list of Databases provides links to all the databases the library subscribes to.
+Read the descriptions of the database you need to learn with is in each database.
+If you already know that your teacher wants you to use a certain database, like Academic Search Ultimate, you will find the link to that database on our A-Z database list.